 Create a Shallow Clone

 By default, when you clone a repository, the history of the repository will also be cloned.
-This means that if your project has been going on for years and has thousands of commits, it may take a longer period of time for a local clone to be created.
+If your project has hundreds of commits, it will take longer for a local clone to be created.

 To skip cloning an entire repository, you can create a shallow clone.
 Shallow clones only clone the history of commits specified by the “depth” parameter that is used to create a shallow clone.